n-hobart/learn-haskell/examples/README.md

 This project contains some examples to check your understanding.

 * [src/FactFibMemo.hs](https://instinctive.github.io/learn-haskell/docs/examples/FactFibMemo.html): Some problems in recursion and an example of memoization.
+Click through the link to see a nicely-formatted version of the file's comments.

 You can test your solutions to the problems by running: